‘Young And The Restless’ Spoilers For Nov. 13: Dina Goes Missing After Stabbing Nikki, Zack Threatens Abby

 The Young and the Restless (Y&R) spoilers for Monday, November 13, reveal the Abbotts and the Newmans will be worried about Abby (Melissa Ordway) and Dina (Marla Adams).
-Zack (Ryan Ashton) took Abby away after Crystal (Morgan Obenreder) exposed him as the sex ringleader.
+Zack (Ryan Ashton) took Abby away after Crystal (Morgan Obenreder) exposed him as the sex ring leader.
 As if that’s not enough drama for one episode, Dina stabs Nikki (Melody Thomas Scott) with a knife she pulled out of her purse.

 According to SheKnows Soaps, Dina will walk around the parking lot while her family worries about where she went.
 Young and the Restless spoilers indicate that Ashley (Eileen Davidson) and Jack (Peter Bergman) will worry how they will handle the mess.